COMMITTED TO YOUR SECURITY

 Automated Teller Machine (ATM) and debit cards

 • Be mindful of “shoulder surfers” when using ATMs or POS terminals.
-Stand close to the ATM/POS and shield the keypad with hand when keying in the PIN and transaction amount.
+Stand close to the ATM/POS and shield the keypad with your hand when keying in the PIN and transaction amount.

 • If the ATM is not working correctly, cancel the transaction and use a different ATM.
 If possible, report the problem to the bank.

 • Do not let other people use your card.
-If card is lost or stolen, report the incident immediately to the bank.
+If your card is lost or stolen, report the incident immediately to the bank.

 View the Security Awareness document.